08

 • Not consistent.
 Lack of consistency.
 As there’s no personality, there’s no consistency between the content items.
 The only consistent thing is that the content produced by Gen AI lacks identity and is bland and vanilla.

-At the end of the day, it's up to you to elevate your content and create something awesome.
+At the end of the day, it's your job to elevate your content and create something awesome.
 Show genuine effort and care in every piece you produce.

 These are the five things to know to get the most out of your collaboration with ChatGPT: wingman, you have the knowledge and context, go into the rabbit hole, experiment with paid ChatGPT-4, and know that people recognize ChatGPT content.